RasaHQ/tutorial-knowledge-base/README.md

 This repository contains the code that is referred to in the tutorial [Integrating Rasa with knowledge bases](https://blog.rasa.com/integrating-rasa-with-knowledge-bases/).

+**UPDATE**:
+We added [Knowledge Base Actions](https://rasa.com/docs/rasa/core/knowledge-bases/) to Rasa.
+[Knowledge Base Actions](https://rasa.com/docs/rasa/core/knowledge-bases/) help you to connect your knowledge base to Rasa more quickly.
+Try it out and share your feedback on the [Rasa Community Forum](https://forum.rasa.com/).

 ## Outline

 1. [Requirements](#Requirements)